bolthur/bosl/README.md

 let v: uint32 = p2;
 ```

-### Loading funcrions from application that embeds the script for execution
+### Loading functions from application that embeds the script for execution

 To use functions the container application is providing, some sort of function
 alias has to be added.
 The function is written as usual and the body is followed